pygame/pygame/docs/reST/c_api/surface.rst

    Return a new new pygame surface instance for SDL surface *s*.
    Return *NULL* on error.

+.. c:function:: pgSurfaceObject* pgSurface_New2(SDL_Surface *s, int owner)

+   Return a new new pygame surface instance for SDL surface *s*.
+   If owner is true, the surface will be freed when the python object is destroyed.
+   Return *NULL* on error.

 .. c:function:: SDL_Surface* pgSurface_AsSurface(PyObject *x)

    Return a pointer the SDL surface represented by the pygame Surface instance